-Since 1979, the Vermont Center for Independent Living (VCIL) has provided services to enhance the lives of people with disabilities with a vision of people with disabilities living independently and staying where they choose, in their Richmond home.
+Since 1979, the Vermont Center for Independent Living (VCIL) has provided services to enhance the lives of people with disabilities living independently and staying where they choose, in their Richmond home.

 VCIL evaluates the needs of individuals with disabilities through an annual survey.
-The need of individuals range rom getting and understanding information to access programs/services, accessing transportation, needs for meals on wheels and accessibility modifications in the home.
+The need of individuals range from getting and understanding information to access programs/services, accessing transportation, needs for meals on wheels and accessibility modifications in the home.
 Many of the individuals VCIL works with are considered "vulnerable" and through support and other services residents are less exposed to vulnerabilities.